Skip to content

 make test-all # C + Python + Rust test suites

-See Build & Install for CMake options, Docker, and platform-specific notes.
+See Build from Source for CMake options, Docker, and platform-specific notes.

 Next steps